TITLE 23: EDUCATION AND CULTURAL RESOURCES

 2) Nonpublic schools may offer a driver education course at their own expense.

 3) Public school districts that include high schools must provide the driver education course for all eligible Illinois students, regardless of the district of their residence, who attend a nonpublic school located within that school district's boundaries when application is made by the administrators of the nonpublic school.
-Such an application shall constitute a declaration of intent by the affected student or students.
-By April 1, the nonpublic school shall notify the district offering the course of the names and district numbers of the nonresident students desiring to take such a course the next school year.
+The application shall constitute a declaration of intent by the affected student or students.
+By April 1 the nonpublic school shall notify the district offering the course of the names and district numbers of the nonresident students desiring to take the course the next school year.
 The district offering the course shall notify the district of residence of those students affected by April 15.
 [105 ILCS 5/27-24.4]

-4) An eligible student may elect to enroll in a driver education course at a commercial driver training school at his or her expense.
+4) An eligible student may elect to enroll in a driver education course at a commercial driver training school at the student's own expense.

-1) Enrollment in a driver education course must be closed at the inception of the course, except as provided in subsection (b)(2) of this Section.
+1) Enrollment in a driver education course must be closed at the inception of the course, except as provided in subsection (b)(2).
 Another course may be started when enrollment warrants.

 2) A student who transfers to a new school after the inception of the driver education course at that school may be allowed to enroll in the course under the following conditions.